TI-Tokyo/riak_cs_service_bundle/README.md

 variables `RIAK_VSN`, `RCS_VSN`, `RCSC_VSN` and `STANCHION_VSN` (with
 "3.0.8", "3.0.0pre8", "3.0.0pre3", "3.0.0pre8", respectively, as
 defaults).
-Images for riak\_cs, riak\_cs\_control and stanchion are built from source, pulled from repos at github.com/basho (riak) github.com/TI-Tokyo (rest).
+Images for riak\_cs, riak\_cs\_control and stanchion are built from source, pulled from repos at github.com/basho (riak) and github.com/TI-Tokyo (rest).

 External addresses of Riak CS nodes and the node running Riak CS